|Date||VIII–IX (780 - 820)|

 |Origin and Provenance||

 Written in Italy.
-The volume was presented to St Laurence by Iuuenianus, the sub-deacon.
+The volume was presented to St Laurence by Iuuenianus the sub-deacon, as shown in the full-page portrait fol 2r.
 It was apparently used in or near the Beneventan zone, to judge by the added punctuation.

 |TM Number||TM 66536|